nagrohan579/devops_training/README.md

 | **bridge** | Default network with internal IPs | Port mapping required | Yes | Most common use |
 | **host** | Shares host network stack | No mapping needed | No | Low-latency, trusted services |
 | **none** | No networking | None | Full | Secure/sandboxed containers |

----

-Would you like a diagram or CLI commands summary next?